Cloud-Architekt/cloud-architekt.github.io/temp/2020-06-24-azure-ea-management-security-considerations.md

 title:  "Security considerations of Azure EA Management and potential privilege escalation"
 author: thomas
 categories: [ Azure, Security, AzureAD ]
-tags: [security, azuread]
+tags: [security, azure, architecture]
-image: assets/images/sspr.png
+image: assets/images/subscriptionmgmt.png
 description: "In the recent years many organizations used the Microsoft Enterprise Agreement (EA) portal (or APIs) for creation and initial setup of their subscriptions.
 I like to give an overview about security considerations and preventation of (potential) privilege escalation to „takeover“ subscriptions from EA enterprise or account administrators in your organization.
 In addition you’ll find some side notes about changes and differences to the management of the new Microsoft Customer Agreement (MCA) enrollment."
 featured: false
 hidden: true